iOS/tvOS FAQ

 What if I have more than 1 crash reporter integrated?

-You should only use one.
+“For iOS, we don't recommend more than one crash reporter turned on at a time.
 Using more than one may lead to a loss of crashes due to handler collisions and competition to receive data upon a user returning to the app.

 Troubleshooting dSYM upload